Doak Walker: Detroit Lions (1950–1955)

 In 1954, Walker helped lead the Lions to their third consecutive NFL Western Division championship.
 He led the NFL with 43 extra points (out of 43 attempted) and an average of 14.4 yards per touch.
 He ranked second in the NFL with 106 points scored and third with 11 field goals.
 He also kicked a field goal and an extra point in the 1954 NFL Championship Game and was selected by the AP, UP, and The Sporting News as a first-team back on the 1954 All-Pro Team.

 In July 1955, Walker signed a contract worth $27,500 to play a final season for the Lions and to serve as a special scout for the Lions in Texas in 1956 and 1957.
 At age 28, Walker retired not because his abilities had diminished but because of the need to attend to multiple business interests in Texas.
 In his final season, he appeared in all 12 games for the Lions and led the NFL in scoring with 96 points.
 Walker scored 11 points in the final game of the season to secure the league's scoring title.
 His 1955 scoring title was remarkable given the fact that it was achieved while playing for a team that won only three games and compiled the worst record in the NFL.

 On December 11, 1955, the day of Walker's final regular season game, the Lions held a "Doak Walker Day" at Briggs Stadium at which he was presented with a silver football engraved with the names of his teammates and coaches.
 Walker's jersey (No. 37) was also retired as part of the ceremony.

 Walker's final NFL appearance was in the 1956 Pro Bowl at the Los Angeles Memorial Coliseum on January 15, 1956.

 At the time of his retirement, Walker ranked third in NFL history with 534 points scored (not including 21 post-season points) in six NFL seasons.
 Only Don Hutson (825 points in 11 seasons) and Bob Waterfield (573 points in eight seasons) had scored more points.
 Walker also totaled 1,520 rushing yards on 309 carries (4.9 yards per carry) and 152 receptions for 2,539 yards (16.7 yards per reception).

 Honors and legacy

-Walker has received numerous honors for his football career.
+Walker received numerous honors for his football career.
 His honors include the following: